paul-hammant/tbd/content/short-lived-feature-branches/index.md

 ![](/5-min-overview/trunk_pr.png)

+Sometimes the community calls these 'task' or 'topic' branches, instead of long-lived feature branch.

 ## Merge directionality

 Short-lived feature branches are real branches and merge is a first class concept.
 In the run up to completing work